 3. What would you do differently tomorrow?

-4. Why do you do what you do?
+4. What do you want to do?

 5. What do you love about yourself?